lgiancaUTH/iacta-est-2023/index.md

 ### Evaluation

-The evaluation will be set up using an automated system through provisions on grand-challenge.org for evaluating the results submitted by the participating teams.
  In the first phase, we will release only the training and validation set and display the ranking on the leaderboard based on the performance on the validation set.
 Then, in the second phase, we will release the test data and display the participants' ranking based on the hidden labels of the test set.

 Participants will be allowed 3 submissions per day in the first phase, and only the best run will be officially counted towards placement in the leaderboard.
 In the second testing phase, only a single submission will be allowed (exceptions will be considered in case of obvious technical issues).
 The invited teams must submit a paper in appropriate ISBI style to the organizers explaining their algorithm.